The best way to keep kids practicing math is to make it fun! Grab these printable Christmas math games and have fun while learning.

 How to Use the Christmas Count then Color Game

-This game is similar to the first: your child rolls and counts.
+This game is meant for preschool and kindergarten-aged children.
+It’s similar to the first: your child rolls and counts.

-So the first roll pictured above was 3 – so three spaces were colored in with red.
+The first roll pictured above was 3 – so three spaces were colored in with a red marker.

 Let’s say the second roll is 5 – use green or blue to color those spaces.

 This expands on one-to-one correspondence and helps your child visualize the quantity.